erykjj/jwlmanager/README.txt

-JWLManager
+JWLManager - v2*

 Purpose

-This is a multi-platform application for viewing and performing various operations on the user data stored in a .jwlibrary backup archive (created from within the JW Library app*: Personal Study > Backup and Restore > Create a backup).
+This is a multi-platform application for viewing and performing various operations on the user data stored in a .jwlibrary backup archive (created from within the JW Library app#: Personal Study > Backup and Restore > Create a backup).
 A modified .jwlibrary archive can then be restored within the app.

 In addition to the main functions of viewing, exporting, importing, and